kalxas/rasdaman/doc/main/02_inst-guide.rst

 The servers resolve requests, thereby generating calls to the relational database system which in turn accesses its database files.
-For the purpose of this manual, the relational server together with the data­base it maintains are collectively called the *database*.
+For the purpose of this manual, the relational server together with the database it maintains are collectively called the *database*.
 The machine the relational database server runs on is referred to as *database host* (:numref:`figure2`).